-I’d like to give an update on our efforts to verify FaunaDB’s transactional correctness guarantees.
+I’d like to give an update on our efforts to verify Fauna’s transactional correctness guarantees.

 Testing at Fauna